StephenYoon/chrome-extension-angular-tabs/README.md

 * npm install --save-dev vinyl-buffer tsify

 ## Special note
-When the default tsconfig.json and tsconfig.app.json files may not be structured in a manner that is compatible with browserify.
+The default tsconfig.json and tsconfig.app.json files may not be structured in a manner that is compatible with browserify if you plan on using gulp to run task content-script for it's js file.
 After a bit of research, the format I have in this repo seems to work.

 ## More information about Chrome Extensions
 A Chrome Extension can have three distinct front-end components: